Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 South Korea agrees the most that social media is effective for changing people's minds, at 87%; behind that is Malaysia at 78%, who is 9 percentage points behind.
 France and Israel are the least to agree, at 45 and 46%.
 Younger people **(18~29) are the most likely to say social media is effective at raising awareness and at changing people's minds compared to older groups**.

-Social media use may also play a role in seeing the positive effects of social media. **Those who use social media tend to say it is effective at raising awareness and changing people's minds compared to those who don't.**
+Social media use may also play a role in seeing the positive effects of social media. **Those who use social media have a higher tendency to say it is effective at raising awareness and changing people's minds** compared to those who don't.

 When it comes to social media’s efficacy towards getting politicians to pay attention to issues, South Korea is the most to say that it has somewhat or very effective, at 85%, with Singapore close behind, at 83%.
 France and Hungary are the least to agree, at 46 and 47%.

 Lastly, a slightly lower median (61%) say that social media is effective at influencing policy decisions in their own country, the lowest out of all questions.
 South Korea, Malaysia, and Singapore agree the most, at 78, 76, 74%.
 Israel is the least to agree, at 39%, the second is France, at 47%; 8 percentage points ahead of israel. **A majority in Israel (61%) say it is not somewhat/very effective at influencing policy decisions**, while close to 50% in Belgium, France, and Netherlands agree.

+ In all the countries surveyed, at least **40% of the population of every country have said that social media is at least somewhat effective at accomplishing all these goals**.

 Those with **lower income and education are less likely to provide answers to whether it changes minds, influences policy decisions, or brings awareness to issues**.
 This means that those with **lower income and education may be underrepresented** in these questions.

 Among social media users, those who **post about political issues sometimes or often tend to agree on all 4 questions than those who post rarely or never**.

-So in all the countries surveyed, at least **40% of the population of every country have said that social media is at least somewhat effective at accomplishing all these goals**.

 Additionally, people who **think they have influence in politics in their country tend to agree that social media is at least somewhat effective at influencing policy decisions and bringing issues to the attention of politicians and the public**.